HomeHome AutomationUsing Smart Light Switches over Smart Bulbs?

 Chances are, that your smart light switch can be flashed with custom software.
 WiFi gadgets are easier to hack since these are longer on the market than Zigbee.
 Your switch could be already on the list of devices compatible with Tasmota (a guide to Tasmotizer).
 You will be sacrificing off-the-shelf functionality (apps from IKEA, Philips, Xiaomi, Tuya or eWeLink) but what you get in exchange is the cross-system compatibility that can’t be achieved otherwise.

-The internet (and this website) is full of examples how to make your Xiaomi Zigbee button act as a dimmer and work with WiFi Yeelights or how to get IKEA Tradfri to work with anything you want.
+The internet (and this website) is full of examples of how to make your Xiaomi Zigbee button act as a dimmer and work with WiFi Yeelights or how to get IKEA Tradfri to work with anything you want.

 These benefits, however, come with trade-offs, as you will be responsible for connecting and troubleshooting everything yourself, there are no straight-forward Alexa (Alexa in NodeRED) and Google Assistant integrations (gBridge alternatives), but it’s a very satisfying rabbit hole that you will enjoy exploring.